Dr. Phosphorus was created by Detective Comics writer Steve Englehart in issue #469 dated May 1977.

 Dr. Alex Sartorius was invited by Gotham's General Dr. Bell to join the Tobacconist's Club, an influential institution in Gotham.
-After becoming a member, Sartorius was asked to invest and run a proposed nuclear power plant that was being constructed outside of Gotham.
+After becoming a member, Sartorius was asked to invest and run a proposed nuclear power plant that was being constructed outside of Gotham City.
 Sartorius invested his life savings without realizing that the plant was being built with cheap substandard safety systems.
-It turns out the power plant was a tax evasion scam set up by City Councilman Rupert Thorne and Dr. Church, a rival physicist who wanted to steal Alex's technological secrets then patent them as his own.
+It turns out the power plant was a tax evasion scam set up by City Councilman Rupert Thorne and Dr. Church, a rival nuclear technician.

 Alex visited the construction site of the power plant when all of a sudden, the nuclear core went unstable.
 Alex went for cover by hiding behind a pile of sandbags in order to survive the explosion.
 The radiation from the explosion altered Alex's body and irradiated the sand to the elemental scale of phosphorus.
 His body transformed into living Phosphorous and his exposed skin would burn anything on contact with air.